gregrs-uk/gregrs-uk.github.io/_posts/2018-02-03-tidytext-walkthrough-correcting-spellings-reproducible-word-clouds.md

 In this post I'll walk through the process of using [hunspell](https://github.com/ropensci/hunspell) to correct spellings automatically in a [tidytext](https://github.com/juliasilge/tidytext) analysis.
 We'll create a word cloud using [purrr](http://purrr.tidyverse.org)'s [`map`](http://purrr.tidyverse.org/reference/map.html) function and `set.seed` to try out various different layouts and – given the same input data – reliably reproduce our favourite.

-We'll use the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) as our example text; it may not be the most interesting piece of prose you'll ever read (although an important one) but the process could be applied to other text such as responses to open-ended survey questions.
+We'll use the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html) (in [plain text format](https://www.gnu.org/licenses/gpl-3.0.txt)) as our example text; it may not be the most interesting piece of prose you'll ever read (although an important one) but the process could be applied to other text such as responses to open-ended survey questions.

 ## Loading packages and data